whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-19-Sprezza-Box-Subscription-July-2015-Review-Coupon.md

 <br>

-<p>After receiving my first Sprezza Box last month which was awesome, I couldn't wait to open this baby up!</p>
+<p>After receiving my first Sprezza Box last month, which was awesome by the way, I couldn't wait to open this baby up!</p>

 <DT>And here are the items:</DT>